 Are you a woman contemplating a career in cybersecurity?
 If so, a go-to list of female cybersecurity professionals will motivate you.
 Their efforts to change the face of cybersecurity are inspirational.
 Here are three must have resources:

 - 10 Women in Cybersecurity You May Not Know But Should.

 - From SECTF to pro SE with Rachel and Whitney

 - Cybersecurity Consultant

-Women are needed in the cybersecurity field.
-The need to bridge the gender gap in cybersecurity is recognized by both corporations and government organizations.
+The cybersecurity field needs women!
+Both corporations and government recognize the need to bridge the gender gap.
 Leaders, if you are searching for great talent, don’t forget that women are an under-tapped resource!